Agile Product Lifecycle Management Methods in PCB Design

 Although prototype testing is extremely important as you near completion of your design, you can also periodically test and verify your design during development using simulations.
 This is a great way to identify signal integrity and power integrity problems before you produce your prototype.
 Design software that is based on a rules-driven design engine will allow you to check your schematic and layout for errors or constraint violations as you create your product.
 This ability to identify and correct design problems is an integral part of Agile product lifecycle management.

 When you use an integrated data management and design platform, you can easily implement Agile product lifecycle management practices for your design team.
-The world-class PCB design tools in Altium Designer now integrate with the powerful data management and collaboration features in Altium Concord Pro, providing a complete PCB design and management solution in a single platform.
+The world-class PCB design features in Altium Designer and the powerful data management and collaboration capabilities available with Altium 356 and Altium enterprise solutions, provide a complete PCB design and management solution in a single platform.

-Contact us or download a free trial of Altium Designer® and Altium Concord Pro.
-You’ll have access to the industry’s best layout, MCAD/ECAD co-design, and data management features in a single program.
+Download a free trial of Altium Designer® or Altium 365. contact us To learn more about Altium enterprise solutions contact us or take the tour.
+Altium is the industry’s best PCB layout, MCAD-ECAD co-design, and data management features in a single program.
 Talk to an Altium expert today to learn more.